Roudis/Socrates/README.md

 ## 1. Pedagogical Framework: The Digital Socratic Method

 ### 1.1 The Crisis of the "Answer Engine"
 Standard LLMs foster surface-level engagement by providing direct answers, bypassing the "desirable difficulty" required for deep learning.
-Scorates refuses to be an encyclopedia and insists on being a dialectic partner.
+Socrates refuses to be an encyclopedia and insists on being a dialectic partner.

 ### 1.2 Maieutics: The Core Mechanics
 The system emulates three cognitive movements: